 Instant Pot butter chicken is the ultimate comfort food in Indian cuisine.
 We love to call it decadent butter chicken curry.
 Butter.
 Chicken.
 That’s enough said, explains it all why the world loves butter chicken.
 Can there be anything better than chicken cooked in rich butter!

 This recipe is as authentic as I can imagine.
-We are about to cook THE most delicious Butter Chicken recipe with authentic taste.
-I’m keeping in mind my friends from the west while I write this post, to help them cook Indian curry the right way!
+You are about to cook THE most delicious Butter Chicken recipe with authentic taste.

 Let’s go shopping!